edgio-docs/edgio-docs/src/pages/guides/basics/environments.md

 ### Managing Environment Variables {/*managing-environment-variables*/}

-You may create, modify, and delete environment variables from the {{ PORTAL_PLAIN }}.
+You may create, modify, and delete environment variables from the {{ PORTAL }}.

 **Key information:**